Secure CheckoutPersonal information is secured with SSL technology.

 Associate Professor, Department of Mechanical Engineering, National University of Singapore

-Feng Gong is Assistant Professor, School of Materials and Energy, University of Electronic Science and Technology of China, China.
+Feng Gong is Associate Professor, School of Energy and Environment, Southeast University, China.
 His research focuses in the areas of nano- and micro-scale heat transfer, carbon nanomaterials, and energy storage materials